-You're ready to create a professional Google slideshow.
+You're ready to learn how to create a professional Google slideshow.
 You know the basic steps.
 But you need some help with a few techniques.
-Or, you've created Google presentations before, but you need a refresher.
+Or you've created Google presentations before, but you need a refresher.

 Either way, this is the tutorial for you.
 We'll show you what you need to know to create a great Google Slideshow presentation.
 We'll also share a few advanced techniques and include links to related helpful resources.

 This tutorial will show you how to use Google Slides templates for business.
 You'll sample the best Google Slides templates with unlimited downloads on Envato Elements.
 You're also going to see professional Google Slides templates on GraphicRiver.